siddharthkp/card-vibes/README.md

 &nbsp;

-card-vibes is a beautiful card component that moves with grace on hover
+`card-vibes` is a beautiful card component that moves with grace on hover.
+[Here's a demo on codesandbox](https://codesandbox.io/s/j1wkozzmv3)

 &nbsp;